CyberAMS/CarND-Behavioral-Cloning-P3/180825_StAn_Behavioral_Cloning_writeup.md

 The actual content of the image files is loaded and pre-processed with the `get_data_generator` function.
 It loops infinitely over the dataset and shuffles it at the beginning before going through it again and again.
 The output `X_data` contains as many images as defined by `batch_size`.
 The output `y_data` contains the measurements for these images (only the steering angle in this example).

 The parameter `valid_percentage` defines how much of the dataset is used for validation leaving the rest for training.
 In this example 20 percent of the complete dataset is reservered for validation.

-Separate generators are created for training (`train_generator`), validation (`valid_generator`) and displaying  (`display_generator`) images.
-The `display_generator` is used to loop through all images for visualization only.
+Separate generators are created for training (`train_generator`) and validation (`valid_generator`) images.

 ```python
 def get_data_generator(imagefiles, measurements, bmustflip, batch_size):